andysomers/ax-docs-entity-module/entityquery-infrastructure.md

 A _field_ of a query clause usually corresponds with a single property you want to query.

+A SQL-like _order by_ clause specifying one or more properties is also supported.
+An EQL statement with only an ordering clause will select all items in that order.

-> Special characters in string literals should be escaped using the \ (backslash) character.
+> Special characters in string literals should be escaped using the \\ (backslash) character.
 In case of like conditions, they should be double-escaped.

 ### Supported operators